ip1981/zerobin/README.md

     $ ./dist/build/zerobin-nodejs/zerobin-nodejs
     heinrich hertz

 Features/Bugs/TODOs
 ===================

 1. [0bin](https://github.com/sametmax/0bin) supports images,
    `zerobin` can encrypt anything, but only plain text will be decrypted.
-2. "Burn after reading" (`-e once`) really means "burn after two readings", because we do not redirect like browser does.
+2. "Burn after reading" (`-e once`) might mean "burn after two readings", because we do not redirect like browser does.
    You can verify your paste before sharing the link ;-)
 3. http://0bin.net does not support `-e week`